ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 ```

-#### Made the terminating semicolon optional for module-level declarations
+#### Allow an optional terminating semicolon for module-level declarations
 Previously, a closing semicolon was not allowed after the module-level declarations below.
 - block function body
 - service declaration